Lunch

-Lunch is a meal eaten around the middle of the day.
-It is commonly the second meal of the day, after breakfast, and varies in size by culture and region.
+Lunch is a meal typically consumed around the middle of the day, following breakfast and preceding dinner.
+It varies in form, size, and significance across cultures and historical periods.
+In some societies, lunch constitutes the main meal of the day and may consist of multiple courses, while in others it is lighter and more utilitarian in nature.
+The foods consumed at lunch differ widely according to local dietary customs, ranging from simple items such as sandwiches or salads to more elaborate meals involving rice, noodles, or soups.
+Regional and cultural practices continue to shape lunch traditions, which are further influenced by factors such as religion, geography, and economic context.

 Etymology

 According to the Oxford English Dictionary (OED), the etymology of lunch is uncertain.
 It may have evolved from lump in a similar way to hunch, a derivative of hump, and bunch, a derivative of bump.
 Alternatively, it may have evolved from the Spanish lonja, meaning 'slice of ham'.
 It was first recorded in 1591 with the meaning 'thick piece, hunk' as in "lunch of bacon".
 The modern definition was first recorded in 1829.